 If you are considering like many businesses out there to start paid search marketing on platforms like Google AdWords it’s a good idea to get an understanding of the core elements of running an AdWords account.
 This understanding does not have to be technical as you may decide to have your account managed on your behalf but it’s good to have even a basic level of understanding, so you know where your money is going and if it could be better spent.

 I’ve put together this article to help explain what paid search is, how paid search works, why you should target specific traffic and provide a real-world example to show the benefits of becoming more targeted.

 Many of the problems that arise from running an AdWords campaign come from poor account management and a lack of understanding regarding the traffic you are targeting.
-The consequences of not correctly targeting can be costly, both financially and time-wasting.
+The consequences of not correctly targeting can be costly, both financially and in time.

 Paid search traffic is when someone types in for example “health insurance” into Google and then at the top and bottom (correct as of May 2018) there are paid for ad’s above and below the organic search results.
 If you put a bid on the keyword “Health Insurance” then as long as the bid was high enough, your ad copy is good enough and landing page too then your ad should appear alongside your competitors.

 Here I think it is best to use an analogy to explain the reasons why.
 If you think of your AdWords account as a big trawler ship going out to sea and you have all the gear and staff on board that is costing you money.
 Morning, noon and night you are casting your huge trawler nets out to capture as much traffic as possible which is great you’ve got a high number of clicks and your click through rate is massive – amazing!
 But is it?